-What does my child need for the first day of class?
+What will my child need for the first day of class?

 George School has no specific list of school supplies that all students need, but most students like to have three ring-binders, dividers, filler paper, graph paper, folders, pens/pencils, ruler, stapler, and a scientific or graphing calculator (no particular calculator model is required and a very inexpensive scientific calculator is fine).

 Your child can opt to purchase these in our on-campus store or you may purchase them wherever you like prior to arriving.
 Teachers with very specific supply requirements will make students aware of these on the first day of school and these supplies will be available at the on-campus store.